robinsonsarah01/folio/README.md

 More tasks will be added as progress carries on.
 *   Peter and Elizabeth are to finalize the UI design, paper prototyping everything and beginning to work on the html pages.
 Once a solid UI design is in place, there will be many more tasks here.
 *   Sarah will write the server code for the login page, preferably implementing session and remember me ([relevant documentation](http://pythonhosted.org/Flask-Login/))
 *   Daryl will plan out visual effect templates for use towards the end of the project, delegate and coordinate work, and perform general bugfixes/pitch in wherever he sees fit.
-I'm kind of appointing myself team leader here.
+*   Team leader is unfilled.
+It is not Daryl unless a vote is performed.

 Branch Workflow/Github Use
 --------------------------